 The new BDRC site provides multiple ways for you to interact with e-texts.
 Because the e-texts are fully searchable, you can even search for a word or a phrase in an e-text.

 From the e-text record page, you can open the in-browser e-text viewer by clicking on the e-text symbol at the top of the screen.

-Once in the e-text viewer, you can use the toolbar at the bottom of the screen to view scanned pages (if available), download the e-text or, by clicking on the script button, select from English, Tibetan, and Chinese scripts for the Etext viewer.
+Once in the e-text viewer, you can use the toolbar at the bottom of the screen to view scanned pages (if available), download the e-text or, by clicking on the script button, display the e-text in Tibetan script or Wylie transliteration.

 On the left side of the toolbar you will find the option to download the e-text.
 Clicking "Download Etext" will open the e-text as a plain text file in another browser window.
 You can then: print the text; use your browser's "Save Page As…" function to download the text; or save it to PDF using your computer's "Save as PDF" function.